tgirke/GEN242-2021/content/en/tutorials/rgraphics/rgraphics.md

 -   **Task 1**: Generate scatter plot for first two columns in `iris` data frame and color dots by its `Species` column.
 -   **Task 2**: Use the `xlim` and `ylim` arguments to set limits on the x- and y-axes so that all data points are restricted to the left bottom quadrant of the plot.
--   **Task 3**: Generate corresponding line plot with faceting show individual data sets in saparate plots.
+-   **Task 3**: Generate corresponding line plot with faceting presenting the individual data sets in saparate plots.

 Structure of `iris` data set